NEW: ALICE in Focus Series

-What is ALICE?
+Who is ALICE?

 Why ALICE Matters

 The future success of our communities is directly tied to the financial stability of ALICE households.
-When ALICE suffers and is forced to make difficult choices, we all face serious consequences.
+When ALICE suffers and is forced to make difficult choices, we face serious consequences.

 ALICE in Palm Beach County